When should my baby be immunised?

 Why does my baby need more than one dose of vaccine?

 Most immunisations have to be given more than once to prepare your child’s immunity.
 For example, 3 doses of DTaP/IPV/Hib/HepB vaccine are needed to provide protection in babies.
-Booster doses are then given later in life to provide longer-term protection.
+Booster doses are then offered later in life to provide longer-term protection.

 If some diseases have disappeared from this country, why do we need to immunise against them?